 Dressing After a Mastectomy

-There are also prostheses that are custom made from a carefully casted model of your chest wall.
+There are also prostheses that are custom made from a carefully casted model or a computer-generated model of your chest wall.
 Approximately six months after surgery, you could consider this option.
 This prosthesis does not have to be worn with a special bra and can even be adhered to your chest and worn without a bra.
 Although expensive, they are often covered by insurance.

 You may choose not to wear prosthesis at all.
 Wearing loose sweaters, jackets, or scarves draped around your neck and shoulders can disguise a flat chest.
 Some women feel comfortable not wearing a bra and not trying to cover their loss.
 This can work especially well if you had bilateral mastectomies.